The Inspirador Story: You Don’t Lose a Business to Failure — You Lose It to the Unknown

 The guardrails were clear.
 And the boundaries made me feel protected, not controlled.
 It would later become the most valuable math lesson I ever learned.

 The real test wasn’t in the math or the loan structure.
-It was in the reality of the risk.

 Understanding the structure was a wake-up call.
 It forced me to confront what most people never say out loud:

 What if something does go wrong?
-Who protects you then?

 I stood in the doorway of the daycare center after dropping off my daughter, wondering if building this dream would cost too much of being her mom.
 For a moment, canceling the loan felt safer.